-Essentially, an adult cat’s eyes do not change color.
+Essentially, a healthy adult cat’s eyes do not change color.
 If you have noticed a difference in the color of your cat’s eyes and it is not just a trick of the light, it could be a health issue that needs immediate attention.

 Here, we go over common health problems that might affect your cat’s eyes.
 We hope that this will give you good information so you know what to look out for.

-Most of us already know that there is one time in a cat’s life when there is a change in eye color.
-Kittens are all born with eyes that are blue in color.
+Most of us know that there is one time in a cat’s life when there is a change in eye color.
+Kittens are all born with eyes that are bluish in color.
 Their eyes gradually change into the color they will have for the rest of their lives.

 The reason kittens have blue eyes is that their eyes don’t have any pigment when they are born.
 So, the blue color in their eyes isn’t technically a color; it’s more of an optical illusion.

 Kittens are born with their eyes sealed shut, which don’t open until they are about 8 to 12 days old.
-Once their eyes are fully open, you’ll see that their eyes are blue, and won’t change color until they are about 7 weeks old.
+Once their eyes are fully open, you’ll see that their eyes are blue and won’t change color until they are about 7 weeks old.

 When the kitten’s eyes begin to change color, the cells in the eyes are starting to produce melanin.
 Melanin is a kind of complex pigment that makes the pigmentation, or color, in our skin, hair, and eyes.

 Adult Cat Eyes

-A cat’s eye color is sometimes determined by her coat color and breed.
+A cat’s eye color is sometimes determined by their coat color and breed.
 Cats that are predominantly or all white tend to have blue, gold, copper, or green eyes, and pointed cats (such as Himalayans and Siamese) usually have blue eyes.